anvilistas/anvil-orm/docs/tutorial.rst

 ========

 For this tutorial, we're going to build a model to represent Books and their Authors.
+You will need:

+    * A new anvil app
-We'll assume you already have an anvil app with the data tables service enabled and the model library installed.
+    * The data tables service enabled
+    * This model library installed

 For a book, we want to store its title, publication date and author.
 For an author, we want to store a first name and a last name.